Solved: Virtual Machine Disk Consolidation Is Needed (2 Ways)

 To do it, you just need to delete VMware snapshots properly via Snapshot Manager - this will merge them to the original virtual disk.
 But if you delete snapshots incorrectly, things can be dangerous.

-Except for incorrect operations, there are some other reasons that may cause a snapshot deletion fails to complete successfully.
-So before trying to performing disk consilidation, please check the following points to exclude any possible interference:
+Except for incorrect operations, some other reasons may cause a snapshot deletion to fail.
+So before trying to perform disk consolidation, please check the following points to exclude any possible interference:

 2 ways to resolve virtual machine disk consolidation is needed